Refactorings by Smells

 • Extract Information Holder (Show Details ) (Hide Details )

-Conflating Data Elements with different life times makes caching and especially the cache invalidation harder.
-This may happen when slow-changing master data contains fast-changing transactional data (for example, in an Operational Data Holder), but also if transactional data that is often refreshed by clients contains embedded master-data that infrequently changes.
+Conflating Data Elements with different lifetimes makes caching, especially cache invalidation, harder.
+This may happen when slow-changing master data contains fast-changing transactional data (for example, in an Operational Data Holder), but also if transactional data that is often refreshed by clients contains embedded master data that infrequently changes.

 • Move Operation (Show Details ) (Hide Details )